cuzzlor/HttpTestExtensions/README.md

 #### Test Fixture

 We use a custom `WebApplicationFactory<TStartup>` class to:
-- Provide access to the an instance of the web app under test
+- Provide access to an instance of the app under test (WebApplication2)
-- Provide web app #2 access to a web app #1
+- Provide access to an instance of the other app required (WebApplication1)

 ```cs
 public class WebApplicationFactory : WebApplicationFactory<WebApplication2.Startup>